 If I have all my general education classes completed prior to starting the nursing program can I finish it in less than 2 years?

 No. Nursing courses are sequenced in a specific way to ensure the student develops nursing knowledge and skill in a progressive manner.
-The Nursing Program courses are sequenced over 2 years, with 5 semesters of enrollment.
+The Nursing Program courses are sequenced over 2 years.

 I have taken some of the general education courses at another college.
 Will those courses transfer and meet the requirements for the nursing program?

-Maybe.
-Previously completed coursework taken at another institution may be transferable and may substitute for a required course, but must first be evaluated for adequacy in meeting Program curriculum requirements.
+Previously completed coursework taken at another institution may be transferable and may substitute for a required course, but must first be evaluated for adequacy in meeting program curriculum requirements.
 Do not assume a course completed at another institution will be accepted as a substitute for a required course listed in the nursing curriculum unless the course has already been posted to the JSCC transcript with the exact same rubric (prefix), number, title, and credit hours as the required course listed below.
-Contact the JSCC Admissions Office if you would like to have coursework evaluated for transfer to JSCC.
-If the Admissions Office has already posted your coursework using an "ELEC" course prefix you may request a content review of the course to determine eligibility for substitution for one or more of the required courses by submitting a complete Request for Transfer Course Review form to the Nursing Program.
-This form can be picked up at the Nursing Program Office.
+To have your transfer work evaluated, complete the following process:

 Students selected for Program admission will have prior coursework evaluated and be notified of any acceptable course substitutions during the program enrollment process.
 Once enrolled in the Program the student must enroll in the courses required for the curriculum sequence in which they are enrolled and must complete course requirements at JSCC.
 Courses taken at other institutions may not be transferred to meet Program requirements after enrollment; students may not enroll at another institution while enrolled in the Program.
 In all cases, only courses with grades of "C" or above can be used to satisfy nursing program requirements.
 Upon admission to the Program, all nursing courses must be completed within three years of initiating nursing coursework.